-QGIS v2.6 can be downloaded from the main QGIS website, for Windows, Mac and Linux, in 32 and 64 bit versions.
-Download NIWA Quantum Map
+The current version of QGIS can be downloaded from the main QGIS website, for Windows, Mac and Linux, in 32 and 64 bit versions.
+Download QGIS

-Our Introduction to Quantum Map (PDF 268 KB) is still valid, although it was based on QGIS v1.8.
+Our Introduction to QGIS for NIWA (PDF 268 KB) is still useful, although it was based on QGIS v1.8.

 Why is NIWA developing and supporting QGIS?